-- Fifth Biennial Meeting of States to Consider the Implementation of the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects. - Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects (UNGA, 2001b).
-2 - International Instrument to Enable States to Identify and Trace, in a Timely and Reliable Manner, Illicit Small Arms and Light Weapons (UNGA, 2005). - See UNGA (2001b, para.
+- Fifth Biennial Meeting of States to Consider the Implementation of the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects. - 2 Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects (UNGA, 2001b). - 3 This Issue Brief also appears as a chapter in the forthcoming Small Arms Survey 2015. - 4 International Instrument to Enable States to Identify and Trace, in a Timely and Reliable Manner, Illicit Small Arms and Light Weapons (UNGA, 2005). - 5 See UNGA (2001b, para.
 IV.1.b; 2012a, annexe I, para.
 III.1; 2012b, para.
 5; 2013b, para.
 5).
-For an overview of the UN small arms process up to the time of the PoA's Second Review Conference, see McDonald (2014). - See McDonald (2013). - See also McDonald (2012). - For more on the interplay of politics and substance (research) in the UN small arms process, see McDonald (2014). - 8 Simpson took over as ITI moderator in May 2014, replacing Wolfgang Bindseil of Germany, who had begun the work but was unable to continue (Afghanistan, 2014c). - The dates for BMS5, 16-20 June 2014, were set by UN General Assembly Resolution 68/48 (UNGA, 2013b, para.
-5). - 10 In UN terminology, the phrase 'open-ended' means open to all states.
-This approach differs from that taken by other UN bodies with more restricted participation, such as groups of governmental experts. - See UNGA (2005, para.
+For an overview of the UN small arms process up to the time of the PoA's Second Review Conference, see McDonald (2014). - 6 See McDonald (2013). - 7 See also McDonald (2012). - 8 For more on the interplay of politics and substance (research) in the UN small arms process, see McDonald (2014). - 9 Simpson took over as ITI moderator in May 2014, replacing Wolfgang Bindseil of

+- Germany, who had begun the work but was unable to continue (Afghanistan, 2014c). - 10 The dates for BMS5, 16-20 June 2014, were set by UN General Assembly Resolution 68/48 (UNGA, 2013b, para.
+5). - In UN terminology, the phrase 'openended' means open to all states.
+This approach differs from that taken by other UN bodies with more restricted participation, such as groups of governmental experts. - 12 See UNGA (2005, para.
 37; 2012a, annexe I, para.
-III.3).
-11 - 12 See Afghanistan (2013; 2014a); UNGA (2014b).
+III.3). - 13 See Afghanistan (2013; 2014a); UNGA (2014b).
 Agreement on the agenda during the period of informal consultations was 'provisional', pending the formal adoption of the document at the beginning of BMS5.
-See Afghanistan (2013). - Ambassador Tanin based these draft versions of the BMS5 outcome on national statements made at the informal consultations, 'working papers', other written inputs countries submitted for BMS5, national reports, and past PoA meeting outcome documents.
-Afghanistan (2014b). - On all days of BMS5 except for the last, Ambassador Tanin convened informal consultations in the early morning and evening, and during the 14 day after the completion of formal plenary discussions. - 15 See IANSA (2014b, annexe 2); UNODA (n.d.a). - The statements are available from IANSA (2014b, annexe 4) and UNODA (n.d.b).
-See also Goldring (2014).
-16 - 17 Specifically, Mack (2014). - See Lamb and Mack (2014).
-18 - Among the final sticking points was Egyptian opposition to an 'other issues' section that failed to mention ammunition or 'integrated border 19 control management'-topics it wanted included in the section in order to indicate that, in its view, they were not within the scope of the PoA.
+See Afghanistan (2013). - 14 Ambassador Tanin based these draft versions of the BMS5 outcome on national statements made at the informal consultations, 'working papers', other written inputs countries submitted for BMS5, national reports, and past PoA meeting outcome documents.
+Afghanistan (2014b). - On all days of BMS5 except for the last, Ambassador Tanin convened informal consultations in the early morning and evening, and during the day after the completion of formal plenary discussions. - 16 Among the final sticking points was Egyptian opposition to an 'other issues' section that failed to mention ammunition or 'integrated border control management'-topics it wanted included in the section in order to indicate that, in its view, they were not within the scope of the PoA.
 See UNGA (2014f, para.
 19); Egypt (2014).
 The 'other issues' section of the outcome document had been used at BMS3 and BMS4 as a dumping ground for subjects states could not agree to integrate into the agreed meeting text, including topics that clearly fell within the scope of the PoA but did not figure in the meeting agenda (UNGA, 2008a; 2010a).
-At BMS5, however, many states expressed reservations about the utility of the 'other issues' section and, as a result, it is much shorter than in the BMS3 and BMS4 outcomes. - See Endnote 19, above.
+At BMS5, however, many states expressed reservations about the utility of the 'other issues' section and, as a result, it is much shorter than in the BMS3 and BMS4 outcomes. - 17 See IANSA (2014b, annexe 2); UNODA (n.d.a). - 18 The statements are available from IANSA (2014b, annexe 4) and UNODA (n.d.b).
+See also Goldring (2014). - 19 Specifically, Mack (2014).